Sweet Dog

 Frequently asked questions

-How do I teach my dog to ring the bell to go out?
+How do I teach my dog to ring a bell to go out?

-Hang a small bell on the handle, ask for "touch" on it and mark with a "yes!".
-Above all, open the door at every ring during the learning: it's the door opening, not the treat, that makes the trick stick.
-You'll refine it later.
+Hang a bell on the handle with a ribbon, at nose height, ask for a "touch" on it and mark the jingle with a "yes!".
+Above all, open the door at every ring while he is learning: it is the door opening, not the treat, that makes the trick stick for good.

-My dog rings the bell just to play outside, what should I do?
+My dog rings the bell just to play outside, what do I do?

 How do I teach my dog to switch the light on?